Narayani-Julia/crwn-clothing-nara/README.md

 - this now means it is running the functions folder.
 - you can test it now
 - you need to pass the required values for your function for netlify to understand what youre doing

+# Set hidden .env variables to netlify site settings > build and deploy > environment variable
+# Need to add domain into firebase so that google sign works